 Political science continues to be the single most popular major among students who apply to law school.
 Law schools emphasize the importance of a course of study that develops the following skills: an understanding of human nature and human institutions, clarity in written and oral communication, and creative and critical thinking.
 Political science offers such an education, plus a number of courses that provide undergraduates with a rigorous introduction to legal concepts and arguments, as well as to the operation of the American legal system.
 Students who are interested in a majoring in political science as a preparation for law school are encouraged to pursue a concentration in Law and the Courts and they are invited to consult with the departments pre-law advisor.

-A Political Science major or minor must earn at least a “C-” in all political science and cognate courses presented in satisfaction of the major or minor.
+A political science major must earn at least a “C-” in all political science and cognate courses presented in satisfaction of the major.
 While a minimum of 36 hours of political science is required of a major (B.A. or B.S.), up to 45 hours may be applied toward either the B.A. or B.S. degree.